SPCSR/DisplayTemplates/Search Display Templates/Refiners/Managed metadate refiner/README.md

 File | Description
 --- | ---
-__Filter_ManagedMetadata_Label.html__ | This is the managed metadata refiner display template. **Important**: this template is created to be used in combination with the label value of the term, not the taxId.
+__Filter_ManagedMetadata_Label.html__ | This is the label version managed metadata refiner display template. **Important**: this template is created to be used in combination with the label value of the term, not the taxId.
+__Filter_ManagedMetadata_TaxID.html__ | This is the taxid version managed metadata refiner display template. **Important**: this template is created to be used in combination with the TaxID value of the term, not the label.
 __filter_mm.css___ | This is the required css file for styling the managed metadata hierarchy.

 ## Configuration

 If you want to make use of these templates, you will have to go through the following configuration steps:

+- Be sure which template you are going to pick, the term label version or taxid version
 - Open the HTML display template and find the CSS reference: `$includeCSS('this.url', '~sitecollection/_catalogs/masterpage/MMRefiner/filter_mm.css');`
 - Validate the CSS reference, if the location is different on your environment, update it to your location
 - In the file you will find the following variables that need some configuration: